axioned/handbook/src/content/docs/Processes/Testing/overview.md

 #### End-to-End (E2E) Testing

+**When to perform:** Automation testing using tools like Playwright, Selenium, etc., is typically performed after the software build is stable and ready for testing, often during regression testing phases or as part of continuous integration/continuous deployment (CI/CD) pipelines.

-**Purpose:** The purpose of E2E testing with tools like Playwright (or Selenium), etc is to automate repetitive manual testing tasks, reduce human error, and provide faster feedback on application quality.
+**Purpose:** The purpose of E2E testing with tools like Playwright, Selenium, etc is to automate repetitive manual testing tasks, reduce human error, and provide faster feedback on application quality.

 - We automate what we feel is worth automating.
 - We need to be pragmatic about the value addition of these tests.